SepidehHayati/MySQL-Tutorials/README.md

 3. Run the queries step-by-step to see how the output changes.
 4. Use the practice file to apply what you've learned.

 ## Prerequisites

 To run these MySQL scripts, you'll need:
 - **MySQL** or a similar SQL database installed on your machine.
-- A basic understanding of SQL commands and how to execute them within a database management tool.
+- A basic understanding of SQL commands and how to execute them within a database management tool, like **MySQL Workbench**.

 ## Goals